BroadbandForum/data-model-template/specification/index.md

 `{{enum}}`\
 `{{noenum}}` | A reference to the specified enumeration value.\
 The OPTIONAL value argument specifies one of the enumeration values for the referenced parameter.
 If present, it MUST be a valid enumeration value for that parameter.\
-The OPTIONAL param and scope arguments identify the referenced parameter.
-Scope defaults to normal.
+The OPTIONAL param and scope arguments identify the referenced parameter (scope defaults to normal).
 If present, param SHOULD adhere to the rules of @sec:reference-path-names.
 If omitted, the current parameter is assumed.\
 If the arguments are omitted, this is a hint to processing tools to replace the template reference with a list of the parameter's enumerations, possibly preceded by text such as "Enumeration of:".
 This overrides processing tools' expected default behavior (unless suppressed by `{{noenum}}`) of listing the parameter's enumerations after the rest of the description.\
 Otherwise, typically processing tools will (a) validate that the enumeration value is valid, and (b) replace the template reference with the value and/or param arguments, appropriately formatted and with the value possibly rendered in a distinctive font.
 Processing tools can use the scope to convert a relative path into an absolute path in order, for example, to generate a hyperlink.\
 Markup examples:\